The influence of cell phenotype on collective cell invasion into the extracellular matrix

 \subsection{Showcase of invasion patterns across a range of different phenotypes}

-Finally, by varying specific parameter values listed in Table~\ref{tab:ParamAndVar}, we showcase the wide range of range of cell invasion and collagen fibre patterns that can arise due to different cell phenotypes.
+Finally, by varying specific parameter values listed in Table~\ref{tab:ParamAndVar}, we showcase the wide \YY{range of cell} invasion and collagen fibre patterns that can arise due to different cell phenotypes.
 Figure~\ref{Fig:6}(a) demonstrates that when cell motility is primarily driven by pairwise interactions rather than random motion, the colony remains compact with a high degree of radial symmetry.
 Because the cell motility is less stochastic in nature, the secreted collagen fibres exhibit a high degree of alignment.
 In contrast, when cell migration is dominated by random motility, the resulting cell cluster is more dispersed, and the secreted fibres appear less aligned.
 Another key observation is that finger-like invasion patterns emerge only when cells secrete collagen fibres sufficiently quickly (bottom row of Figure~\ref{Fig:6}(a)).
 In this regime, cells at the edge of the cluster show a high degree of persistence, reinforcing both the orientation and anisotropy of the secreted fibres.
 This, in turn, further guides the direction of cell migration.

-Figure~\ref{Fig:6}(b) shows that varying the length of the averaging window (which determines the alignment of secreted collagen fibres) significantly influences the patterns of cell invasion.
-A longer averaging window smooths out the effects of random motion and results in the secretion of more aligned and spatially organised collagen fibres, which in turn enhances the emergence of a finger-like invasion pattern.
-On the other hand, a short averaging window leads to more random motility, and less well aligned collagen fibres.
+Figure~\ref{Fig:6}(b) shows that varying the length of the averaging window (which \YY{can be referred to as the memory window, and} determines the alignment of secreted collagen fibres) significantly influences the patterns of cell invasion.
+A longer averaging window \YY{(i.e.~longer memory)} smooths out the effects of random motion and results in the secretion of more aligned and spatially organised collagen fibres, which in turn enhances the emergence of a finger-like invasion pattern.
+On the other hand, a short averaging window \YY{(i.e.~short memory)} leads to more random motility, and less well aligned collagen fibres.
 Additionally, the sensitivity of cells to contact guidance cues from the underlying collagen fibres plays a crucial role in shaping the patterns of cell invasion.
 If cells only respond to contact guidance cues when the collagen fibre area fraction is high (i.e.~large $\bar{\lambda}$) then, despite an aligned and structured fibre field (due to the long averaging window), the cells do not exhibit finger-like behaviour.